-If engine battery is dead, press while turning key for emergency starting power.
+If engine battery is dead, press and hold the switch while turning key for emergency starting power.

 This switch is located on the lower left dash panel.

 AUXILIARY BATTERY (Aux.
 Batt) SWITCH

 The AUX BATT switch disconnects the auxiliary (coach) batteries from the 12-volt system of your coach to avoid long-term battery drain by electrical items that are hooked directly to the coach batteries.